Strange metal in the doped Hubbard model via percolation: Discussion and Outlook

-As noted in the introduction, there are additional properties indicative of the strange metallic phase of the hole-doped cuprates that we have not considered, such as the temperature dependence of Hall properties.
-Because the construction presented here depends the system possessing spin symmetry while also treating the two electron spins separately---one bounding clusters, the other residing within them---a natural question arises as to how to account for the partial magnetization of the system in response to the external field necessary for Hall response.
+Here we have focused exclusively on transport in the absence of magnetic fields, but anomalous Hall response and magnetoresistance are also seen experimentally in the same range of dopings.
+Because the construction presented here depends the system possessing spin symmetry while also treating the two electron spins separately---one bounding clusters, the other residing within them---a natural question arises as to how to account for the partial magnetization of the system in response to the external field necessary for these effects.
 Our choice here of having spin-down electrons bound clusters was arbitrary, and exchanging spin-up and spin-down everywhere yields the same results.
 If the system has an excess of one spin species, however, then this symmetry is broken and the doping yielding the percolation transition would shift up or down from the symmetric case depending on the choice.
-Putting $n_\uparrow = (n_e+\delta)/2$ and $n_\downarrow = (n_e-\delta)/2$, then identifying the critical hole doping as a percolation transition as in \cref{sec:HU} gives $p_{c\uparrow} \approx 0.1854 + \delta$ and $p_{c\downarrow} \approx 0.1854 - \delta$ depending on whether spin-up or spin-down electrons are taken to bound clusters.
-If $\delta$ is smaller than the uncertainty of the doping level in experiments then this splitting may be irrelevant, and only subsequent effects of an applied magnetic field in our analysis would be necessary to consider.
+Putting $n_\uparrow = (n_e+\delta)/2$ and $n_\downarrow = (n_e-\delta)/2$, then identifying the critical hole doping as a percolation transition as in \cref{sec:HU} gives $p_{c\uparrow} \approx p_c + \delta$ and $p_{c\downarrow} \approx p_c - \delta$ depending on whether spin-up or spin-down electrons are taken to bound clusters, where here $p_c$ is the spin-symmetric result.
+If $\delta$ is smaller than the uncertainty of the doping level in experiments then the effect of this splitting may not have observable consequences, and only subsequent effects of an applied magnetic field in our analysis would be necessary to consider.
 If $\delta$ is not small, however, then a qualitatively new calculation is likely required that can manage the split percolation transition for different spins.